syyao/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod +x hello: add execution permission to the owner, to the group owner andthe other users chmod 007 hello : sets the permissions to the fie hello as follow : no permsission to the owner and groupand all permissions for users chmod 753 hello : set the mode of the file hello chomd --reference= olleh hello : set the mode of the file hello the same as olleh'smode
+chmod +x hello: add execution permission to the owner, to the group owner andthe other users chmod 007 hello : sets the permissions to the fie hello as follow : no permsission to the owner and groupand all permissions for users chmod 753 hello : set the mode of the file hello chmod --reference= olleh hello : set the mode of the file hello the same as olleh'smode chomd -R ugo+X * : execute permissions to all subdirectories of the current directory for the owner , the group owner and all other users